CHJ85/Stream-Assistant/README.md

  - Shift+Left / Shift+Right - Change contrast
 # Beta features
  - O - Enable surround sound (unable to turn off without having to refresh the webpage)
+# Ad blocking
+This script does not block in-house ads such as self-promotion.
+And note that if an ad is not blocked, this script gives you numerous ways to fast forward.
 # Supported streaming services
 - Adult Swim
 - Amazon Prime Video